olark/lightningjs/README.md

 # Getting Started

+The LightningJS API is pretty simple:

+- `lightningjs.require` imports third-party code
+- `lightningjs.modules` dictionary of all imported modules
+- `lightningjs.provide` exports third-party code as a LightningJS module
+- `lightningjs.expensive` designates specific exported methods to execute only after the original document is completely finished

+...and this step-by-step should get you up and running pretty quickly.

 ### **Step 1**: Create your embed code

 To make your own embed code, just start with `embed.min.js` and then underneath